plone/plone.restapi-client/docs/actions/querysources.md

 ## Get querysource

+### Query function

-This function returns the querysource for the given path, field and query.
+Use the `getQuerysourceQuery` function to get the query for fetching the querysource for a given path, field and query.

-- Function name: `getQuerysourceQuery`
+### Hook

+Use the `useGetQuerysource` hook to get the querysource for a given path, field and query.

 ### Parameters